Danmunozbe/Cybersec-SmartContracts-Project/README.md

 # Cybersec SmartContracts Proyect
- Proyect for Machine Learning, it uses a FrontEnd for consuming smart contracts
+ Project for Machine Learning, it uses a FrontEnd for consuming smart contracts